Coder-RD/Java_Challenge/README.md

 - ✅ Polymorphism
 - ✅ Runtime Polymorphism
 - ✅ Dynamic Method Dispatch
+- ✅ `instanceof` Operator
+- ✅ Runtime Type Checking
 - ⏳ Encapsulation
 - ⏳ Advanced Polymorphism Concepts

+---

+# 🔍 Java `instanceof` Operator

+The `instanceof` operator is used to check whether an object is an instance of a specified class or type.

+### Concepts Practiced

+- ✅ `instanceof` Operator
+- ✅ Object Type Checking
+- ✅ Runtime Type Identification
+- ✅ Checking Class Instances
+- ✅ Multiple Class Types
+- ✅ Working with `ArrayList<Object>`
+- ✅ Student, Rockstar and Hacker Objects
+- ✅ Counting Objects Based on Type
+- ✅ Object-Oriented Programming
+- ✅ Polymorphism and Type Checking

+### Day 45 Challenge

+The Day 45 challenge demonstrates how `instanceof` can be used to identify different object types stored inside an `ArrayList`.

+The solution checks whether each object is an instance of:

+- `Student`
+- `Rockstar`
+- `Hacker`

+and counts the number of objects belonging to each class.

 ---